-4.2 SEforALL governance structure.
+3.5.2 SEforALL governance structure.

-In 2019 the governance arrangements for SEforALL included:
+In 2020 the governance arrangements for SEforALL included:

-- (a) an Administrative Board:
+- (a) an Administrative Board;

 - (b) a Chief Executive Officer (CEO);

 - (c) an independent Audit function;

 The governance structure is aligned with the Austrian legal requirements for Quasi-International Organisations.
-The Administrative Board operates in accordance with SEforALL's statutes that were revised in July 2017, and in accordance with SEforALL's Administrative Board's rules of procedure (bylaws) that were approved in October 2016.
-The statutes were revised twice in 2019., once in June 2019 (article 7.5 added on delegation of authority) and once in December 2019 (article 11.2 amended to address settlement of liabilities).
+The Administrative Board operates in accordance with SEforALL's statutes, and in accordance with SEforALL's Administrative Board's rules of procedure (bylaws).

-In the meeting on 17 September 2017, the Administrative Board agreed to seek the establishment of a Funders' Council to enhance its cooperation and coordination with SEforALL's funding partners.
+The Funders' Council was established to enhance cooperation and coordination with SEforALL's funding partners.
 The Funders' Council is made up of entities that provide funding to SEforALL and the Chair sits on the Administrative Board.
-The Terms of Reference for the Funders Council were agreed by the Administrative Board at its meeting on 14 March 2018 and by the funding partners on 28 March 2018.
-The Funding Council was formally established in May 2018.
+The Terms of Reference for the Funders Council were agreed in March 2018.

-4.3 The SEforALL Administrative Board.
+3.5.3 The SEforALL Administrative Board.